hallbc2/artificial.irony.app/README.md

-## TikSaved: Privacy Policy
+## Privacy Policy

-Welcome to TikSaved!
+Welcome!

-This is an application that uses the TikSaved algorithm developed by KThinking.
+This is an application that uses an algorithm developed by hallbc2.

 Features: